2014 Hillman Prize Nominations

-The received-by deadline for all submissions was January 31, 2013.
+The received-by deadline for all submissions is January 31, 2014.

 There is no submission fee.

 Please use the Submission form at the bottom of this page.
 It has category-specific instructions as well as a box to enter your cover letter.
-You may upload your files, provide URL's and/or mail 4 copies to our office.
-If sending tear sheets (preferred for large Newspaper series and PhotoJournalism entries), applicants should indicate with a highlighter or sticker which article is being submitted on each page.
+You may upload your files, provide URL's and/or mail copies to our office depending on the category-specific instructions.
+If sending tear sheets (preferred for large Newspaper series), applicants should indicate with a highlighter or sticker which article is being submitted on each page.

 1. Book (bound volumes and ebooks)